tzkwkblab/wkblab/publication.md

 #### 査読付国際会議録論文

+1. Muhammad Haseeb UR Rehman Khan, Kei Wakabayashi : Drifting and Popularity: A Study of Time Series Analysis of Topics.
+Proceedings of the Seventh International Conference on Big Data, Small Data, Linked Data and Open Data, 2021.4
+1. Hikaru Uchida, Masaki Matsubara, Kei Wakabayashi, Atsuyuki Morishima : Human-in-the-loop Approach towards Dual Process AI Decisions.
+Proceedings of 2020 IEEE International Conference on BigData (BigData), pp.3096-3098, 2020.12
 1. Koga Kobayashi, Kei Wakabayashi : Mitigating Effect of Dictionary Matching Errors in Distantly Supervised Named Entity Recognition.
 Proceedings of the 22nd International Conference on Information Integration and Web-based Applications & Services, 4 pages, 2020.11
 1. Yixuan Wu, Kei Wakabayashi : Effect of Semantic Content Generalization on Pointer Generator Network in Text Summarization.
 Proceedings of the 22nd International Conference on Information Integration and Web-based Applications & Services, 5 pages, 2020.11
 1. Masanori Kimura, Kei Wakabayashi, Atsuyuki Morishima : Batch Prioritization of Data Labeling Tasks for Training Classifiers.
-Proceedings of the Ninth AAAI Conference on Human Computation and Crowdsourcing, 5 pages, 2020.10
+Proceedings of the 8th AAAI Conference on Human Computation and Crowdsourcing, 5 pages, 2020.10
 1. Masaki Kobayashi, Kei Wakabayashi, Atsuyuki Morishima : Quality-aware Dynamic Task Assignment in Human+AI Crowd.
 Proceedings of the Web Conference 2020, pp.118-119, 2020.4
 1. Koga Kobayashi, Kei Wakabayashi : Named entity recognition using point prediction and active learning.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.287-295, 2019.12
 1. Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi, Satoshi Fukuyama : Events Insights Extraction from Twitter Using LDA and Day-Hashtag Pooling.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.240-244, 2019.12